 For gender pay gap reporting, we’re also asked to split our paid workers into four groups (quartiles) by hourly rate and to show the balance of men and women in each quartile (at the snapshot date).

 Our analysis revealed that the root cause of our gender pay figures is that more women than men are employed in part-time roles and within our casual worker positions at WWT.
-These part-time roles tend to exist at our lower grades and these have attracted a higher proportion of women here, and more generally in society.
-We’re glad to be able to offer flexible working patterns that enable people to fit work around other commitments, but we’re also looking at what we can do to make the gender split more balanced across the four quartiles.
+These part-time roles tend to exist at our lower grades and these have attracted a higher proportion of women at WWT, and more generally in society.
+We’re glad to be able to offer flexible working patterns that enable people to fit work around other commitments where possible.
+This year we have more women than men in the upper quartile but we will continue looking at what we can do to make the gender split more balanced across the four quartiles.

 Bonuses

 In addition, organisations must report on bonus pay.
-We don’t pay bonuses, however, this year we have a calculated figure for the bonus pay gap as we provided everyone eligible (both employees and casuals) within the organisation a one off discretionary payment in February 2022, to thank our teams for all their hard work through the Covid pandemic.
+We don’t pay bonuses, however, this year we have a calculated figure for the bonus pay gap as we provided everyone eligible (both employees and casuals) within the organisation a one off discretionary payment in December 2022, to support our colleagues with the cost of living.

-Our analysis revealed that the root cause of our bonus gender pay gap is that we have more casual workers who are women.
-All employees were paid the same amount (£250) for the one off payment and all casual workers received the same amount (£50) as each other.
-As 63% of our casual workers were female during the relevant period, this led to a small pay gap for the one off discretionary payment.
+Our analysis revealed that the root cause of our bonus gender pay gap is that we have more casual workers who are women and more women that work part time (107 females compared to 27 males).
+The one-off payment provided to everyone eligible was based on one amount which was prorated based on the number of hours worked.
+As 63% of our casual workers were female during the relevant period and we have a higher proportion of part time female employees in the lower quartiles, this has led to a pay gap for the one off discretionary payment.

 Paying the same for doing the same job